What you’re actually paying for, and why the bill keeps growing

 - Marketing and product teams storing brand assets, product visuals, and promotional content

-The critical distinction is that visual files are disproportionately large compared to structured data.
-A single Salesforce Opportunity record might consume a few kilobytes of data storage.
-But the three photos, one video walkthrough, and signed PDF attached to that same opportunity?
-Easily 50–100 MB of file storage.
+The key thing about visual files is that they’re disproportionately large compared to structured data.
+A Salesforce Opportunity record consumes a few kilobytes.
+The three photos, one video walkthrough, and signed PDF attached to that same opportunity?
+Easily 50 to 100 MB.

-A field technician completing five jobs a day and uploading four photos per job generates roughly 200 MB daily.
-Multiply that across a team of 20 technicians and you’re looking at 4 GB per day — exceeding many orgs’ entire default file storage allocation in less than a week.
+A technician doing five jobs a day with four photos per job generates about 200 MB.
+Twenty technicians, and you’re at 4 GB daily, which is past the default org allocation inside a week.

 Real-World Example: A Field Operations Team Hits the Wall

-To make this concrete, consider a mid-sized field service company running Salesforce with a team of technicians completing inspections, installations, or maintenance jobs daily.
-Each worker uses a mobile app to fill out structured forms: capturing photos of equipment, site conditions, completed work, and any defects found.
-Some jobs also require short video walkthroughs.
+Consider a mid-sized field service company running Salesforce, with technicians completing inspections, installations, or maintenance jobs daily.
+Each worker uses a mobile app to fill out structured forms: photos of equipment, site conditions, completed work, defects.
+Some jobs need short video walkthroughs.

-This is an increasingly common profile, and the storage numbers are sobering.
+This profile is increasingly common, and the storage numbers are sobering.

-Based on 2026 field app standards, a high-resolution inspection photo averages around 5 MB (12MP–50MP compressed JPEG or HEIC), while a minute of 1080p video runs approximately 150 MB.
-An intensive field worker (capturing 50 photos and 2 minutes of video per working day) consumes roughly 121 GB of storage per year.
-That means Salesforce’s default 10 GB org allocation is gone in under a month for a single power user.
+Based on current field app standards, an inspection photo averages about 5 MB (uncompressed or lightly compressed from a modern phone camera).
+One minute of 1080p video runs roughly 150 MB.
+A heavy field user capturing 50 photos and 2 minutes of video per working day consumes around 121 GB of storage a year.
+Salesforce’s default 10 GB org allocation is gone in under a month for a single power user.
+(Your numbers will be lower if the app compresses uploads aggressively, which most do.)

 | User Profile Level | Photos/Day | Video/Day | Annual Storage |